SirEctor/timeToStretch/README.md

-# timeToStretch
+# Time To Stretch
-Simple Mozilla firefox to remind you to stretch every hour. :stopwatch:
+Simple Mozilla firefox to remind you to stretch/hydrate/exercise every hour. :stopwatch: